hashicorp/consul/website/source/docs/agent/cloud-auto-join.html.md

 - `access_key_secret` (required) - the secret key to use for auth.

 The required RAM permission is `ecs:DescribeInstances`.
-It is recommended you make a dedicated key used only for auto-joining.
+It is recommended you make a dedicated key used to auto-join.

 ### Digital Ocean